-DISMGT703 Disaster Resilience and Management
+DISMGT703 Disaster Management and Resilience (Semester One)

 Disaster management concepts and approaches related to urban resilience, including societal and infrastructure resilience.
 Key elements include exploring holistic approaches to disaster management and assessment of the relationship between resilience and disaster management.
 This includes systems and complexity, policy and general regulatory environment.
 This course involves group work and a course project.

-CIVIL703 Project Management
+CIVIL703 Project Management (Semester One and Two)

 Planning, organisation and control of engineering projects.
 Application and integration of project management processes to the typical project lifecycle (initiating, planning, executing, monitoring, and closing).
 Studies in the nine knowledge areas defined by the Project Management Institute (PMI): Project Integration, Scope, Time, Cost, Quality, Human Resources, Communications, Risk and Procurement Management.
 Development of a range of skills, tools and techniques to become an effective project manager.

 Track 4: Wind Energy and Advanced Thermal Systems

 This track is generally aimed at those with strong interest in wind energy and/or thermodynamics, their technology, and applications.
 The latter include the utilisation of resources and wind farm sizing in different locations, the analysis and optimisation of heat pumps, and applocations of binary plants in geothermal energy.

 This option suits those with backgrounds in mechanical or industrial engineering.
 For more appropriate 700-level courses in Mechanical Engineering, you may additionally consult the University of Auckland Calendar.